sanger-tol/ascc/docs/usage.md

 Outputs:
 - Results are collected as BlobToolKit datasets and CSV tables
 - Adapter and organellar contamination reports are provided as text files
-- When multiple classification tools are run, the pipeline can derive consensus classifications
-- Coverage estimates per taxonomic group are provided when applicable

 ### Example usage